GustavEikaas/easy-dotnet.nvim/README.md

 ```

 ## Contributions

-I mainly created this project for my own use-case but I would love to help others.
-If you have any good ideas for this project create an issue describing the enchancement.
+While I initially developed this plugin to fulfill my own needs, I'm open to contributions and suggestions from the community.
+If you have any ideas or enhancements in mind, feel free to create an issue and let's discuss how we can make easy-dotnet.nvim even better!